HOW TO TRANSPLANT

 - Wrap or tie the lower branches up to protect them and keep them out of your way while digging.

 - Mark the area of the zone to be pruned.
-(Remember, a 10-12 in. diameter of root ball for every one inch of trunk diameter.)
+(Remember, a 10-12 inch diameter of root ball for every one inch of trunk diameter.)

 - After trenching around the entire plant, the root pruning is complete.
 Do not dig underneath the plant.
 Replace the subsoil and then the topsoil.